 Other choking hazards or suffocation hazards can include uninflated balloons, marbles, foam balls, eyes or stuffing from stuffed animals.

-We are all aware of the seasonal hazards concerning Christmas decorations, especially, Christmas trees.
+We are all aware of the seasonal hazards concerning Christmas decorations, especially Christmas trees.
 However, young children, particularly toddlers, are prone to electric shocks from toys as well.
-Child electrocutions may occur with electrical products aren’t plugged into proper circuits.
+Child electrocutions may occur when electrical products aren’t plugged into proper circuits.
 In addition, children may want to take their new toys into the bathroom with them.
 Parents should keep a close eye on their children and make sure they keep the electronics and extension cords out of the bathroom or away from areas with water.

 Head injuries are serious business.
 Even a slight concussion can have long-lasting consequences.
 However, head injuries can be avoidable if the proper protective gear is worn.
 If you get your child a bike, skates, or a scooter, make sure you get them a helmet to ensure that their head is safe.

 Eye injuries aren’t on anyone’s Christmas list; however, toys that shoot projectiles at high speeds are a danger to everyone around—parents included.
 In addition, sharp toys such as claws and swords can seriously damage the eyes.